-No. Volunteers will spend all nights at the PTC and stay in roofed housing.
+No. Volunteers will spend all nights at the PTC or Camping and stay in roofed housing.
 You will share rooms with other Phil-breakers.
 Volunteers will be transported daily to the worksite.

 Yes – a good-sized day pack or small weekend pack.
 Every day you will be driven to the worksite, but you’ll need to carry a trail lunch, lots of water (4-6 liters), rain gear, extra warm clothing (think layers), camera, etc.